martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

 }
 ```
 Because [`GetReceivedMessageOfPartitionSet`][13] returns the base type [`Message`][6], we need to cast it to our own Message type `DemoDirectionMsg` to access the stored direction.
-If we run this algorithm now, the behavior will be the same as before, but the log output should indicate that the leader chooses a movement direction and sends it to all particles.
+If we run this algorithm now, the behavior will be the same as before, but the log output should indicate that the leader chooses a movement direction and sends it to all amoebots.

 ## Marking and Releasing Bonds

-Now that all particles know the movement direction, we can implement the actual movements.
+Now that all amoebots know the movement direction, we can implement the actual movements.
 Depending on the movement direction, the bonds may have to be set up differently.
 For the East direction, we already know that the movements are fine without changing any bonds.
 However, if we replace the fixed movement direction by North-North East, we get the following result:

 ![North-North East movement without changing bonds](~/images/adv_nne_wrong.png "North-North East movement without changing bonds")

-Depending on the use case, this might be exactly what we want, but for this example, we want the particles to push each other and perform a proper joint movement in which the distance traveled by the easternmost particle increases with the number of particles in the line.
+Depending on the use case, this might be exactly what we want, but for this example, we want the amoebots to push each other and perform a proper joint movement in which the distance traveled by the easternmost amoebot increases with the number of amoebots in the line.
-The reason why this is not already happening is that the bonds are not marked by the expanding particles.
+The reason why this is not already happening is that the bonds are not marked by the expanding amoebots.
-As we can see in the image above, the bonds (indicated by the thick red connections) always connect the tails of two particles.
+As we can see in the image above, the bonds (indicated by the thick red connections) always connect the tails of two amoebots.
-This means that there is no relative movement between any two particles in the system, the particles hold each other in place instead.
+This means that there is no relative movement between any two amoebots in the structure, the amoebots hold each other in place instead.

-To change this, each expanding particle has to mark its Eastern bond, which will cause it to push the Eastern neighbor particle and thereby create a relative movement:
+To change this, each expanding amoebot has to mark its Eastern bond, which will cause it to push the Eastern neighbor amoebot and thereby create a relative movement:
 ```csharp
 public override void ActivateMove()
 {